fznwebdesign/jSnake/README.md

 There are 2 types of NPC enemy snakes:

 **Regular Enemies**: Will compete with you for those fruits.
-**Killer Enemies**: Will compete with you for those fruits, but also try to kill you if you are close to them.
+**Killer Enemies**: Will compete with you for those fruits, but also try to kill you if you get close to them.

 ## Score Board